pabloluqueromero/TFG/Readme.md

 <!-- CONTRIBUTING -->
 ## Contributing
 Any contributions or comments are welcome and the code is made available to the community for feature research.
-Feel